 Abstract

 Events in the early life history of reef-building corals, including fertilisation and larval survival, are susceptible to changes in the chemical and physical properties of seawater.
-Quantifying how changes in water quality affects these events is therefore important for understanding and predicting population establishment in novel or changing environments.
-A review of the literature identified numerous factors that affect fertilisation and larval survivorship, including salinity, temperature, pH, suspended sediment, nutrients, and heavy metals.
-Using published experimental data, this study quantified the influence of seawater properties on coral fertilisation and larval survivorship probabilities.
-Fertilisation success was highly sensitive to salinity, copper, phosphorus and suspended sediment.
-Larval survivorship was sensitive to copper, lead and temperature.
+Quantifying how changes in water quality affects these events is therefore important for understanding and predicting population establishment in novel and changing environments.
+A review of the literature identified that levels of salinity, temperature, pH, suspended sediment, nutrients and heavy metals affect coral early life history stages to various degrees.
+In this study, we combined published experimental data in order to determine the relative importance of seawater properties for coral fertilisation and larval survivorship probabilities.
+Fertilisation success was most sensitive to suspended sediment, copper, salinity, phosphate and ammonium.
+Larval survivorship was sensitive to copper, lead and salinity.
 A combined model was developed that estimated the joint probability of both fertilisation and larval survivorship in seawater with different chemical and physical properties.
-This model was able to determine the likelihood of larvae surviving through each stage of development to settlement competency We demonstrated the combined model using water samples from Sydney and Lizard Island in Australia to estimate the likelihood of larvae surviving through each stage of development to settlement competency.
-The combined model could therefore be used to recommend targets for water quality in coastal waterways, particularly the occurrences of sediment and pollutants which can be easily monitored.
+We demonstrated the combined model using water samples from Sydney and Lizard Island in Australia, to estimate the likelihood of larvae surviving through both stages of development to settlement competency.
+Our combined model could therefore be used to recommend targets for water quality in coastal waterways as well as aid in predicting the potential for species to expand their geographical range in response to climate change.

 KEYWORDS.
 Meta-analysis, early life history stage, coral reef, coral larvae